arlbibek/arl-others/README.md

-# arl-py

-Automating the Boring Stuff with Python
+# boring-py : Automating the Boring Stuff with Python

 ↓ Read to know what each file does. ↓